msa-ez/template-vibe-coding-spring-boot-cursor/for-model/CursorREADME.md

 vibe-coding-rules > .cursor/rules
 ```

+3. Rename the Rules file
+You need to change the md extension files under .cursor/rules to mdc.
+When changing to the mdc extension, the existing text may be lost, so create a separate backup file for each file.
+After changing the extension, change the Rule Type to Always.

 3. Mode and Model Selection
 Press Ctrl + L to activate CursorIDE, then select Agent mode.
 After that, choose model as claude-3.7-sonnet or claude-3.7-sonnet-max.